 - Not being able to find a sitting position that is comfortable

 - Slow increase in your pain for 24 to 48 hours after you stress your back

 - Tenderness on your lower back or severe pain when you move your back

 How is acute low back pain diagnosed?
-Your caregiver will ask about your medical history and examine you.
+Your healthcare provider will ask about your medical history and examine you.
 He may ask when you last had low back pain and how it started.
 Show him where you feel the pain and what makes it feel better or worse.
 Tell him about the type of pain you have, how bad it is, and how long it lasts.
 Tell him if your pain worsens at night or when you lie down on your back.

 How is acute low back pain treated?
 The goal of treatment is to relieve your pain and prevent it from returning.
 Most people with acute lower back pain get better within 6 to 12 weeks.
 You may need any of the following:

 NSAIDs help decrease swelling and pain or fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 Pain medicine: You may be given a prescription medicine to decrease severe pain if other pain medicines do not work.
 Take the medicine as directed.
 Do not wait until the pain is severe before you take your medicine.

 - Steroids: This medicine may be given to decrease inflammation.

 - Muscle relaxers help decrease pain and muscle spasms.